ruricolist/serapeum/reference.md

 be any of t (for `*standard-output*`), nil (for a string stream), a string with a fill pointer, or a stream to be used directly.

-When possible, it is a good idea for functions that return strings to take a stream to write to, so callers can avoid consing a string just to write it to a stream.
+When possible, it is a good idea for functions that build strings to take a stream to write to, so callers can avoid consing a string just to write it to a stream.
 This macro makes it easy to write such functions.